AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/14_generators.md

 // Object { value: "our value is...
 2", done: false }
 ```

-The first time we call `.next()` it will call our promise and wait for it to resolve (in our simple example it resolves immediately) and when we call `.next()` again it will utilize the value returned by the promise to do something else (in this case just interpolate a string).
+The first time we call `.next()` at line 15 it will call our promise and wait for it to resolve (in our simple example it resolves immediately).
+And when we call `.next()` again at line 18 it will utilize the value returned by the promise to do something else (in this case just interpolate a string).